-Details of 2010 Apple patent licensing offer to Samsung revealedAlex Wagner - Deputy Managing Editor, News Desk
+Details of 2010 Apple patent licensing offer to Samsung revealedAlex Wagner - Editorial Director of News and Content

 Apple and Samsung are currently going at it in a California courtroom, with each side accusing the other of patent infringement.
 However, new documents from the trial have shown that the year before the initial shot in this battle was fired, Apple was interested in making a deal with Samsung.
 According to a page posted by AllThingsD, Apple offered to license its patents to Samsung in October 2010 because the company was a "strategic supplier" to Apple.
 The Cupertino firm sought a licensing fee of $30 per smartphone (Android, Windows Phone, Symbian and Bada) and $40 per tablet.
 Various factors, such as Samsung cross-licensing its patents back to Apple, would've knocked the per-unit price down depending on the OS it was running.
 In all, Apple estimated that Samsung would pay $250 million in licensing fees for the year 2010.